MateoLa/avatares/README.md

 	<img src="https://user-images.githubusercontent.com/138067/52684517-8a70a400-2f14-11e9-8412-04945bc7c839.png" alt="sample">
 </p>

-You can also crop and upload your own images.</br>
+You can also crop and upload your own images.<br />

 ## Requirements